meyassu/douglas/README.md

-## Voltaire
+## Douglas

 ## Environment
-The project was built within an Anaconda environment, we type this to collect the dependencies:
+The project was built within an Anaconda environment.
+Type this to collect the dependencies:

 ~~~
 $ conda env create --file=environment.yml
 $ conda activate voltaire
 ~~~

-Then we build the FastText module:
+Then, build the FastText module:
 ~~~
 $ cd data
 $ git clone https://github.com/facebookresearch/fastText.git